Committee Work and Events

 Change Your Bulbs

 LED bulbs are 80% more efficient than old-fashioned incandescent bulbs.
 They are 25% better than CFLs and don’t come with the mercury hazard.
 Replace your 5 most-used bulbs with LEDs to reduce emissions and save around $75 each year on your electricity bills.
-The Sustainability Committee will be offering LED bulbs for free at our April 2022 bulb exchange event.
-Residents can also receive LEDs as part of energy- and money-saving packs available for free from Focus on Energy.
+Residents can receive LEDs as part of energy- and money-saving packs available for free from Focus on Energy.

 Rethink Your Commute